Yurii Karmazin: Biography

-On 30 September 2007, Karmazin participated in the 2007 parliamentary elections under the number 58 of the election list of Our Ukraine – People's Self-Defense" parties bloc and was elected a Deputy of the Verkhovna Rada (Ukrainian parliament) for the fourth time.
+On 30 September 2007, Karmazin participated in the 2007 parliamentary elections under the number 58 of the election list of Our Ukraine – People's Self-Defense" parties' bloc and was elected a Deputy of the Verkhovna Rada (Ukrainian parliament) for the fourth time.

 Karmazin did not participate in elections to the Ukrainian parliament in 2012, as he was refused to be registered.
 In the 2013 by-election in district No. 94 in Kyiv Oblast he did take part as an independent candidate, but he failed to win.

 Karmazin did participate in the 2014 Ukrainian parliamentary election as he headed the list of the party Green Planet.
 This party gained 0,23% of the vote and no seats.

 In November 2015 he joined the leadership of the "Far-right forces" movement, the organizer of an anti-government protest in February 2016, whose headquarters were located in "Kazatsky" hotel.
 The campaigners demanded the resignation of the government of President Petro Poroshenko and the release of political prisoners, they themselves were accused of destructive and provocative actions, beneficial to Russian media and the Russian authorities.
 By the end of the month, the protests stopped.

-In January 2018, Karmazin held a press conference providing documents allegedly confirming the relationship between the ICU company and the American financier, deputy chairman of the inaugural committee of Donald Trump, Elliott Broidy.
-The company ICU denied this information and put the law on Karmazin for libel.

 In May 2018, Karmazin proclaimed himself the hetman of all Ukrainian Cossacks.

 Karmazin officially became a presidential candidate in February 2019.
 In the election he gained 0.08% of the vote.

 In the 2019 Ukrainian parliamentary election Karmazin failed to get elected in district No. 198 located in Cherkasy Oblast.
 In this election he gained 4.21% of the votes in the constituency, while winner Serhiy Rudyk won with 28.91%.